 BMFI recommends: If you’re working on your moves—or just looking for a fun way to move—while sheltering-in-place, dance along with the Joy of Motion series.
 Showcasing a wide array of styles, from Latin and Ballroom to Afro-Jazz to belly dance, each installment features an expert-led lesson for beginners.

-While Philadelphia’s Barnes Foundation is closed, you can still explore their galleries online and check out an array of digital content, from performances and artist conversations streamed live on Instagram to the daily Barnes Takeout video series, focusing on select pieces from the collection.
+The Barnes Foundation’s website features an array of digital content, from performances and artist conversations streamed live on Instagram to the daily Barnes Takeout video series, focusing on select pieces from the collection.

 BMFI recommends: Gund Family Chief Curator Nancy Ireson joined us in February 2019 at our screening of The Mystery of Picasso.
 In this installment of the Barnes Takeout, Ireson offers a detailed introduction to Pablo Picasso’s 1906 painting The Peasants.

 A top-tier venue for dance in the UK, Sadler’s Wells Theatre is offering a variety of online workshops (for families with young children and seniors alike), as well as select dance films via Facebook and YouTube.
 View the upcoming schedule on their website.

 The University of Pennsylvania Museum of Archaeology and Anthropology is home to countless artifacts, structures, and stories, connecting the civilizations of the past to the world we live in today.
 Their website offers numerous ways to explore the museum from home, from brief digital tours to live-streamed (and archived) lectures.
 Our favorite feature is the Digital Daily Dig, a series of three-minute video explorations highlighting various artifacts from the Museum’s collection.

 One of New York’s premier spaces for the performing arts, the Lincoln Center’s website features a robust schedule of virtual programs, including live concerts, digital workshops, and highlights from its performance archive (including opera, dance, and music).
 Check in here to see what’s coming up.

 This local orchestra’s YouTube channel hosts a number of well-filmed performance recordings, and visit their website’s podcast section to hear conversations with Music Director Don Luizzi and other orchestra members.